 There are some basic points to look out for when choosing a provider:

 Does the contract offer a fixed rate and period?

 Speaking of contracts, consider the type being offered.
 In some areas you can choose between two kinds of offers – a standard retail offer and a market retail offer.
 A market retail offer is when electricity providers can set their own prices.
 So when comparing energy plans, you’ll notice some providers offer fixed supply terms and even set rates for a period.
 This fixed rate can be a good thing if energy prices are rising in the market.
 However, you’re locked into your contract and may need to pay a termination fee if you wish to switch to a cheaper deal.
-For any commitment-phobes out there, the good news is that many plans these days come with no exit fees.
+For those of you who have a feat of commitment, the good news is that many plans these days come with no exit fees.